The DMin Project

 The DMin project is the culmination of a professional degree in ministry.

 The Doctor of Ministry In-ministry Project blends the theoretical and the practical, theology and ministry.
 The objective is to provide materials for the benefit of the church and to help pastors grow.
 The emphasis blends research, academic writing, skill development and personal reflection.
 After presenting personal spiritual and theological reflection, analysis of the context, a theoretical and theological basis for the project itself, evidence of relevant literature and description of appropriate research methods, the writer narrates and evaluates an intervention implemented over time, usually in a local church.
 The project report is typically 100 to 120 pages, excluding appendices.
-Some projects may include fieldwork and/or the use of questionnaires and statistics.
-(See number 7, Projects.)
 Criteria used to judge a DMin project are:

 - Well chosen problem, clearly stated in introduction

 - Creative application of theory to pastoral situation

 - Clear conclusions reflecting problems and purpose

 - Control of personal bias